tjd1234/cmpt135spring2024/obsidian/135website2024/testing code.md

 }
 ```

-A feature of this kind of testing is that it's flexible.
-In our example we print a message, but you could print a more detailed message, or save the results in a file, or do anything else you like.
+This kind of testing is simple and flexible.
+In our example we print a simple error message, but you could print a much more detailed message, or save the results in a file, or do anything else you like.

 ## Assert-style Tests
-Another way is like this:
+Here's another style of simple testing:

 ```cpp
 #include <cassert>     // assert is from here